vatai/sim-container/README.md

 ### Compiling a benchmark
 The `02-compile-benchmark.sh` builds a benchmark.
 See `jacobi1d.source` about modifying compilation parameters.
-See `env.source` how to switch between benchmarks using `COMPILE_PARAMS`.
+See `env.source` how to switch between benchmarks using `BENCH` environment variable.

 ### Running a benchmark
 The `03-run-benchmark` runs the simulator.
 See `sim.source` (and of course the simulator itself) for details on how to specify different simulator parameters.

-CAUTION: Don't forget to set `COMPILE_PARAMS` if you want to use a different benchmark.
+CAUTION: Don't forget to set `BENCH` if you want to use a different benchmark.

 ## Known bugs
 If you get some permission error mentioning `mkdir` then loosen your